Dutch nobility: Relationship with the Nederland's Patriciaat

 The Nederland's Patriciaat is a registry of non-noble armigerous families which have held influential roles in Dutch society for at least 150 years or six generations.
 Many families date from the republican era and are descendants of magistrates and merchants, but as membership in the Patriciate is, unlike nobility, not a legal distinction, and cannot be "closed" by law, new families are admitted every year.

 Thus, incorporation into Nederland's Patriciaat can be considered a substitution for ennoblement, a distinction families are accorded if they maintain a high level of merit and success for several generations.
 The Patriciate, or at least its older families, are considered equal to the nobility, and the oldest families are even given the same status as Barons and Counts.
 Many Patrician families are non-noble branches of noble families, or descend from persons who were offered ennoblement but declined it.

 Just like nobility, membership in the Patriciate is hereditary in the legitimate male line.
-Intermarriage between nobles and members of Nederland's Patriciaat is common, and the first non-noble to marry into the Dutch Royal Family, Mr. Pieter van Vollenhoven, is indeed a Dutch Patrician.
+Intermarriage between nobles and members of Nederland's Patriciaat is common, and the first non-noble to marry into the Dutch royal family, Mr. Pieter van Vollenhoven, is indeed a Dutch Patrician.

-Thus, it can be said that the Nobility and the Patriciate are two groups from which the aristocracy of the Netherlands is formed, and the relationship between them is somewhat reminiscent of that between the Peerage and the Gentry in Great Britain (even though the British Gentry is, unlike the Patriciate, legally also part of the nobility and merely forms its lower part).
+Thus, it can be said that the Nobility and the Patriciate are two groups from which the aristocracy of the Netherlands is formed, and the relationship between them is somewhat reminiscent of that between the Peerage and the Gentry in Great Britain.